mbdx6cw3/CSD-MD/README.txt

 A single .yaml input file is required.
 This contains all information required to retrieve a structure from CSD and run an MD simulation.

-For a small molecule simulation openmmforcefields is used to generate a non-standard residue template.
-Charges assigned using AM1-BCC from Antechamber / Ambertools.
+For a ligand simulation openmmforcefields is used to generate a non-standard residue template with AM1-BCC charges assigned.

 Input options:
 ...to follow